 Students in CGU’s School of Educational Studies come from all walks of life.
 Most have ties to California and represent California’s ethnic, cultural, and linguistic diversity.
 Approximately 70 percent of each cohort is of color.

 Although they come from diverse backgrounds, our students are united to their commitment to the Department’s mission.
 Our students have a deep understanding of education as a social justice issue and see quality education for all as a civil right.
 They embody our mission to be deeply committed to academic excellence, equity, and integrity; to work diligently to develop the skills and attitudes necessary to teach every child as though teaching their own; to collaborate with the parents of their students, other educators and policy makers; and to use technology and other resources as a means to maximize achievement and opportunities.

-For more information about CGU’s Preliminary Credential + MA in Education Program or its Induction Program, contact Department of Teacher Education’s Assistant Director of Admissions Rachel Camacho:
+For more information about CGU’s Preliminary Credential + MA in Education program or its Induction program, contact Department of Teacher Education’s Assistant Director of Admissions Heidi Martinez:

 CGU’s Direct-to-Clear option allows you to earn a Preliminary Credential, a Master of Arts in Education, and a Clear Credential in just two years (with the option of one of those years teaching outside of Southern California).
 The Direct-to-Clear option is the most expedited route to full credentialing in California.

 With this path, teachers enter CGU’s Induction program immediately after earning a Preliminary Credential.
 The Preliminary Program is earned in as little as four semesters.

 The Early Completion Option is available to qualifying program participants in the General Education (multiple and single-subject) Induction program in accordance with Senate Bill 57, Chapter 269, Scott.
 This option serves exceptional candidates who meet CGU’s established criteria for Early Completers, which include but are not limited to: